mjennings061/patch-ecg-investigation/readme.md

 1. Horacek data located in 'BalloonBSPMdata.mat'.
 This is 352 node baseline/annotation data
 2. Kornreich BSPM data located in 'data_*.mat'.
 Three files with 352 node annotated beats
 3. STAFF 9-lead ECGs (V1-V6;I-III) in '/STAFF/*.mat' with annotations in 'ann.xls'

+Horacek and Kornreich are private, and can only be shared with permission from Ulster University.
+STAFF data is freely available on Physionet.

 ### Code
 1. patch_v6.m - Master file